datagrok-ai/admetica/README.md

 ## Integration with Datagrok

 Our tool easily works with many platforms and applications.
-Here's what you can do with it when using Datagrok:
+With the [Admetica package](https://github.com/datagrok-ai/public/tree/master/packages/Admetica) developed at Datagrok, you can:

 - **Mix your data:** Combine your data with Datagrok's collected experimental data for customized predictive models.